lightninglabs/loop/docs/autoloop.md

 the default budget parameters.
 If you wish to configure a custom budget you can find more info in the [Budget](#budget) section.

+In addition, if you want to control the maximum amount of fees you're willing to spend per swap, as a percentage of the total swap amount, you can use the `feepercent` parameter as explained in the [Fees](#fees) section.

 ## Liquidity Rules

 At present, autoloop can be configured to either acquire incoming liquidity